Softwareologists/feed-my-ledger/docs/data_model.md

 - `tags` – Free form strings used for categorisation.

 Records are immutable after being committed to the ledger.
 Adjustments are stored as new records referencing the original entry.

+Currency conversion is handled by a separate `PriceDatabase`.
+Rates are keyed by date and currency pair.
+When requesting a balance in a target currency the ledger converts each matching record using the latest rate available on or before the record date.